 Experimental design

 To identify transcriptional changes associated with genetic adaptation to high sugar, we performed an experiment that allowed us to robustly differentiate gene expression differences due to the adaptation regime from the plastic response due to short-term changes in dietary condition.
-For this, we used a full reciprocal design where flies from each replicate cage from generation 170 were let to lay eggs in either the dietary condition they evolved in (i.e., hs evolved flies on hs food, control evolved flies on control food), or in the opposite diet (i.e., hs evolved flies on control diet, control evolved flies on hs diet).
+For this, we used a full reciprocal design where flies from each replicate cage from generation 170 were allowed to lay eggs in either the dietary condition they evolved in (i.e., hs evolved flies on hs food, control evolved flies on control food), or in the alternative diet (i.e., hs evolved flies on control diet, control evolved flies on hs diet).
 Female flies were collected 7-11 days after eclosion, and head and body were separated and plated each in two 96-well plates with each plate containing samples for only one tissue and all of the four experimental combinations.
 Plates were stored at -80˚C until further processing.

 RNA extraction and sequencing